detomon/bliplay/SYNTAX.md

 ### Calculating BPM

-The follwing formula can be used to calculate the number of beats per minute from the number of step ticks:
+The following formula can be used to calculate the number of beats per minute from the number of step ticks:

 ```
 bpm = tr * 60 / st / 4